Workshops – FOR “Complicating Narratives”conference 2018

 Karama Blackhorn (Rogue River Shasta) (Chi Her Hers ) is a Twospirit activist, educator, and organizer.
 Karama is firstgen BA Grad in Critical Race/Gender Studies. now pursuing an MPA in Tribal Governance.
 Chi’s passion is empowering spaces of belonging for minority students while aiming to decolonize and queer educational spaces to better support future generations of students.
 Chi believes the power and wisdom of people to lead and help their own communities in the way they know best.
 Aims to facilitate collective learning to awaken and strengthen inherent community knowledges.
 Awarded YWCA Woman of Achievement, Pride Foundation Scholar, Queer Activist of the Year.

 When we internalize our stories (whether old or new, true or false), they can become stored in our muscles, in our tissues, in our flesh and bones.
 And those stories influence how we move or don’t move (both literally and figuratively).
-I would like to offer a simple dance/movement workshop where we can take the time and space to first connect into our body and breath.
+I will offer a simple movement workshop where we can take the time and space to first connect into our body and breath.
 From that resourced place, we can explore the ways our stories reside in our bodies and influence how we move and navigate.
 And then from there, we can play with how to change our movement narrative, how to explore different ways of moving, and add more spontaneity into our movement.

 I believe being connected to our bodies, being able to listen to our bodies and being comfortable and intimate with our bodies are keys to transformation — both inner transformation and outer social change.